mavilam/json-highlighter/README.md

-# kafka-aclaration
+# JSON highlighter 🖍️🖍️

-> A Vue.js project
+> Vue project to highlight fields of jsons from kafka messages

 ## Build Setup